pymupdf/PyMuPDF/README.rst

 Installation
 ============

 If you had not previously installed MuPDF, you must first do this.
 This process highly depends on your system.
 For most platforms, the MuPDF source contains prepared procedures on how to achieve this.
-Linux distributions usually also provide their own ways on how to install MuPDF.
-See below for more details.
+If you decide to generate MuPDF from sources, be sure to download the official release from the above mentioned web site.
+MuPDF's GitHub repo contains the **current development source**.

 Once MuPDF is in place, installing PyMuPDF comes down to running the usual ``python setup.py install``.